mjrotter4445/NYC-Bike-Sharing-Program-Dashboard/README.md

 needs and keep the busines growing.

 **Gender**
-The charts reveal that there are very differenct behaviors for each gender.
+The charts reveal that there are very different behaviors for each gender.
 A deeper dive into the details could help formulate a marketing strategy and grow the business.